FREE TO ATTEND

 Key themes

--Litigation and data management: Managing litigation and regulatory risk through stronger data governance, defensible information management, and unified data strategies
+-Litigation and data management: Managing litigation and regulatory risk through stronger data governance, defensible information management, and unified data strategies in the legal team

--Regulatory landscape: Emerging federal and state AI governance frameworks and their intersection with existing energy sector regulations (FERC, NERC, NEB, state PUCs)
+-AI regulation and energy sector compliance for in-house counsel: Emerging federal and state AI governance frameworks and their intersection with existing energy sector regulations (FERC, NERC, NEB, state PUCs)